On the semiampleness of the positive part of CKM Zariski decompositions: Examples

 $ $

-These examples show that in many of our theorems, e.g. proposition \ref{fintoLC}, theorem \ref{Q-Gorenstein} and corollary \ref{overDLT}, we cannot lighten the hypothesis on $\B_+$, in the sense that we cannot replace it with the same hypothesis on the stable base locus and we must take into account \textit{all} the LC centers.
+These examples show that in Conjecture 1 and many of our theorems, e.g. Theorem \ref{DLT_BCHM}, Corollary \ref{overDLT} and Theorem \ref{Q-Gorenstein}, we cannot lighten the hypothesis on the $\B_+$, meaning that we cannot replace it with the same hypothesis on the stable base locus and we must take into account \textit{all} the LC centers.

-Similarly we cannot sharpen the hypothesis of logbigness of $P$ in Conjecture 1 as well as in theorem \ref{DLT_logbig}, in theorem \ref{estate2} and in corollary \ref{dim3}.
+Similarly we cannot sharpen the hypothesis of logbigness of $P$ in Conjecture 2 as well as in Theorem \ref{DLT_logbig}, in Theorem \ref{estate2} and in Corollary \ref{dim3}.

 \begin{example}\begin{em} Note that $E \subseteq \B_+(-(K_X+E))$ because by Nakamaye's theorem we have that

 and $(-(K_X+E)^2\cdot E)=(-(K_X+E)_{|_E})^2=0$.

 $ $